Oregon’s Bo Nix ends 5-year college odyssey as one of most productive QBs in NCAA history

 That’s because he has.
 Many, many times.

-The Heisman Trophy finalist’s five-year college football odyssey came to an end on Monday when the 8th-ranked Ducks beat No. 18 Liberty 45-6 in a lopsided Fiesta Bowl.
+The Heisman Trophy finalist’s five-year college football odyssey came to an end on Monday when the eighth-ranked Ducks beat No. 18 Liberty 45-6 in the Fiesta Bowl.
 Nix finishes his career — which included three years at Auburn before two at Oregon — as one of the most productive quarterbacks in NCAA history.

-That would have been hard to imagine just a few years ago.
+“It’s been a great career, it’s been a lot of ups and downs,” Nix said.
+“There’s been some great adversity, too, that I’ve been able to learn from.
+I wouldn’t be here without every year, every step.
+It’s been a journey.

 The 23-year-old took advantage of a fifth year of eligibility that he gained because of the COVID-19 pandemic to make 61 career starts, which is the most ever in the Football Bowl Subdivision.
 He finishes with 15,352 career passing yards (fifth in FBS), trailing only Houston’s Case Keenum, Hawaii’s Timmy Chang, Oklahoma’s Landry Jones and Texas Tech’s Graham Harrell.
 His 16,965 total yards are second behind Keenum.